Te Whatu Kairangi Frequently Asked Questions

-These apply to the General Awards.
+These apply to the General Awards for individuals and groups.
 Select one category and then use the criteria as a guide for preparing your nomination.
 Although your nomination is submitted in just one category, it is possible to refer to another.
 For example, if your category is on progressing hauora and wellbeing then it is possible to have a section on the wellbeing elements of transitions between contexts.

 Do the General awards criteria apply to all categories?

 Yes – use the criteria to help you develop your nomination for any of the categories.

 Are there set numbers of awards for each category?

 No. The selection panel will decide the number of awards based on this year’s scholarship fund of $200,000.
 The number of awards made will vary depending on the number of group awards made.
 If all are group awards, then the total awards will be nine.
 If there are four group awards there could be eleven individual awards.

 The criteria have a number of sections with questions.
 Do all of the questions need to be answered?